If you are scratching your head, wondering, why your FaceTime is lagging, has a poor connection issue or not working on WiFi, you’re in good company.

 As for the ping, it’s not really an issue here.

-It’s telling you how much delay there might be in the signal, but the upload and download speeds are what really determine how good your FaceTime connection can be.
+It’s telling you how much delay there might be in the signal, but the upload and download speeds are what really determine how good your FaceTime connection and ensure no lagging.

 #2 Ping Tests